The advancement of graphical fidelity in video games and PC hardware has always been proportional.

 AMD’s response

-It’s no surprise when the competition comes up with a response to this kind of new technology.
-We saw this when AMD responded to NVIDIA’s G-Sync with a cheaper and equally strong alternative, FreeSync.
+It’s not surprising when the rivalry has a response to this sort of recent advancement.
+We witnessed this when AMD countered NVIDIA’s G-Sync with a cheaper and equally effective substitute, FreeSync.

 As of writing, AMD has confirmed that FSR can work on RX 6000, RX 5000, RX 500, and even GTX 1000 series GPUs.
-It has also been tested on RTX cards, and it works just as well.
+It has also been investigated on RTX cards, and it operates just as well.

 Is it worth it?

-Overall, DLSS is an amazing piece of technology, and NVIDIA will definitely continue to improve it, making it more effective and efficient.
+Overall, DLSS is a remarkable piece of technology, and NVIDIA will definitely continue to enhance it, making it more effective and efficient.